-We have a limited number of suppliers and distributors for many of our ingredients.
+We use a limited number of suppliers and distributors for many of our ingredients.
 As of December 29, 2019, we purchased 100% of our pork from two suppliers, 100% of our eggs from two suppliers and 80% of our avocados from one supplier.
+We purchase these ingredients pursuant to purchase orders at prevailing market prices and are not limited by minimum purchase requirements.
 We also purchased 100% of our coffee from one supplier.
-Due to this concentration of suppliers and distributors, the cancellation of our supply arrangements with these suppliers or the disruption, delay or inability of these suppliers to deliver these major products to our restaurants due to problems in production or distribution, inclement weather, unanticipated demand or other conditions may materially and adversely affect our results of operations while we establish alternative distribution channels.
+Due to the concentration of suppliers and distributors that we utilize, the cancellation of our supply arrangements with these suppliers or the disruption, delay or inability of these suppliers to deliver these major products to our restaurants due to problems in production or distribution, inclement weather, unanticipated demand or other conditions may materially and adversely affect our results of operations while we establish alternative distribution channels.
 In addition, we do not control the businesses of our suppliers and our efforts to monitor the standards by which they perform may not be successful.
 If our suppliers fail to comply with food safety or other laws and regulations, or face allegations of non-compliance, their operations may be disrupted.
 If that were to occur, we may not be able to find replacement suppliers on commercially reasonable terms or a timely basis, if at all.

-Accordingly, although we believe that alternative supply and distribution sources are available, there can be no assurance that we will continue to be able to identify or negotiate with such sources on terms that are commercially reasonable to us.
+Accordingly, although we believe that alternative supply and distribution sources are available to us and we would be able to source these ingredients from alternate suppliers on short notice if required, there can be no assurance that we will continue to be able to identify or negotiate with such sources on terms that are commercially reasonable to us.
 If our suppliers or distributors are unable to fulfill their obligations under their contracts or we are unable to identify alternative sources, we could encounter supply shortages and incur higher costs, each of which could have a material adverse effect on our business, financial condition and results of operations.